greninja05/Tindog/README.md

 # Tindog
-Spoof Website only using HTML and CSS
+Spoof Website only using HTML CSS and Bootstrap.